-Table 6 to S Table 6 to Subpart ZZZZ of Part 63 - Continuous Compliance with Emission Limitations and other Requirements As stated in § 63.6640, you must continuously comply with the emissions and operating lim itations and work or management practices as required by the following:
+Table 6 to Subpart ZZZZ of Part 63 - Continuous Compliance with Emission Limitations and other Requirements

+As stated in §63.6640, you must continuously comply with the emissions and operating limitations and work or management practices as required by the following:
-For Each Complying with the requirement to You must demonstrate continuous compliance

-by

-9. Existing emergency and a.
-Work or i.
-Operating and

-black start stationary RICE Management maintaining the stationary

-located at an area source of practices RICE according to the

-НАР manufacturer's emission-

-related operation and

-maintenance instructions; or

-ii.
-Develop and follow your

-own maintenance plan

-which must provide to the

-extent practicable for the

-maintenance and operation

-of the engine in a manner

-consistent with good air

-pollution control practice

-for minimizing emissions.
+For Each Complying with the requirement to You must demonstrate continuous compliance by 9.
+Existing emergency and black start stationary RICE located at an area source of HAP a.
+Work or Management practices i.
+Operating and maintaining the stationary RICE according to the manufacturer's emission-related operation and maintenance instructions; or ii.
+Develop and follow your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.

 - 2.1.5.2.
 You must report each instance in which you did not meet each operating limitation in Table 2d to this subpart that apply to you.
 These instances are deviations from the emission and operating limitations in this subpart.
-These deviations must be reported according to the requirements in §63.6650. - 2.1.5.3.
+These deviations must be reported according to the requirements in §63.6650.
+If you change your catalyst, you must reestablish the values of the operating parameters measured during the initial performance test.
+When you reestablish the values of your operating parameters, you must also conduct a performance test to demonstrate that you are meeting the required emission limitation applicable to your stationary RICE. - 2.1.5.3.
 You must also report each instance in which you did not meet the requirements in Table 8 to this subpart that apply to you. - 2.1.5.4.
-You must operate the emergency stationary RICE according to the requirements in the following paragraphs.
+You must operate the emergency stationary RICE according to the requirements in the paragraphs below.
 In order for the engine to be considered an emergency stationary RICE under this subpart, any operation other than emergency operation, maintenance and testing, emergency demand response, and operation in non-emergency situations for 50 hours per year, as described in the paragraphs below is prohibited.
-If you do not operate the engine according to the requirements in the paragraphs of this section, the engine will not be considered an emergency engine under this subpart and must meet all requirements for non-emergency engines.
+If you do not operate the engine according to the requirements in the paragraphs below, the engine will not be considered an emergency engine under this subpart and must meet all requirements for non-emergency engines.